Who's Behind Listverse?

 2 Floral Bouquet

 Remember floral toilet paper?
 Some of the premium brands featured floral printed rolls, with a choice of bouquet scents to enhance your bathroom experience.

-If you are missing these floral bathroom tributes, for just $75 US, an Arkansas florist will provide you with a blooming bouquet – of toilet rolls.
+If you miss these floral bathroom tributes, for just $75 US, an Arkansas florist will provide you with a blooming bouquet—of toilet rolls.